krmanik/Anki-xiehanzi/README.md

 ![Image description](https://github.com/infinyte7/Anki-maobi/blob/master/3.png)

 # Image - AnkiDroid
-Note : The character is not taken from {{Simplified}} from front of card, it hard coded to
+Note : The character is not taken from {{Simplified}} from front side of card, it hard coded.
 ```var chars = document.getElementById('ch_sim').innerText;``` to ```var chars = '事';```

 If android webview change then it work properly.
 I used it in cordova app.
 It is working fine there.